xx715/ai-hw-Spring-2026-nn/README.md

 ## Objective

-The second part of the project evaluates how vulnerable each architecture is to adversarial examples.
+The second part of the project evaluates the robustness of each architecture against adversarial attacks.

 An adversarial example is a modified input image that appears visually similar to a human but causes the model to make an incorrect prediction.